bramba2000/spin-presentation/slides.md

 ```
 <v-clicks>

-- works like `if` but at the end of the statement list it restarts from the choice point
+- works like `if`, but at the end of the statements list it restarts from the choice point
 - if no `<expr>` is executable the process is blocked; `else` branch could be provided
 - the `break` statement is used to exit the loop
 </v-clicks>

 ---
 layout: center